LorenMin107/AdventureMate/docs/tasks.md

 - **Weather Integration Live**: Weather data is fully implemented and available in campground detail pages and map popups with 15-minute Redis caching.
 - **Safety Alerts System**: Complete safety alert management system with acknowledgment requirements and role-based permissions.
 - **Map Popup Enhancements**: Smart pricing display and improved user experience in map popups.
+- **Community Forum & Q&A**: Complete forum system with voting, categories, search, and Q&A functionality.
 - **Logging System**: Structured logging is implemented across backend and frontend for improved debugging and monitoring.
 - **Security Enhancements**: Two-factor authentication, password strength requirements, and comprehensive security measures are in place.
 - **Performance Optimized**: Redis caching, CDN integration, and code splitting are implemented for optimal performance.